Genesis 29: Lessons from Jacob’s Life in Haran About What Jesus Offers You

 God guided Jacob to Haran, where he met Rachel1

 • Where God guides, He provides.
 Like Jacob, you should trust God to guide your steps.
 Moses later reminded the Jews that they were blessed to have a God “near them” who could answer their prayers.
-Yet, they needed to take advantage of this by constantly searching out God’s will through prayer: “For what great nation is there that has a god so near to it as is the LORD our God whenever we call on Him?”
+But they needed to take advantage of this by constantly searching out God’s will through prayer: “For what great nation is there that has a god so near to it as is the LORD our God whenever we call on Him?”
 (Dt.
 4:7).
 By being “near” this meant that God was present to answer their prayers, direct them, protect them, and provide for them.
 Today, believers are similarly blessed because the Holy Spirit dwells within them (1 Cor.
 3:16; 2 Tim.
 1:14).
 The Spirit will guide you when you read God’s Word in faith: “Your word is a lamp to my feet and a light to my path.”
 (Ps.
 119:105).
 The Spirit will also guide you when you pray: “But if any of you lacks wisdom, let him ask of God, who gives to all generously and without reproach, and it will be given to him.”
 (Ja.
 1:5).
 “Behold, You desire truth in the innermost being, and in the hidden part You will make me know wisdom.”
 (Ps.
 51:6).
 “For the LORD gives wisdom; from His mouth come knowledge and understanding.”
 (Prov.
 2:6).
 “But it is a spirit in man, and the breath of the Almighty gives them understanding.”
 (Job 32:8).
 You also can have your prayers answered if you confess your sins and pray in faith: “Therefore, confess your sins to one another, and pray for one another so that you may be healed.
 The effective prayer of a righteous man can accomplish much.”
 (Ja.
 5:16).
 If you sin, God will not forsake you or leave you (Heb.
 13:5).
 Yet, when you sin, your prayers will be “hindered” (1 Pet.
 3:7; Jo.
 9:31; Ps.
 66:18; Prov.
 28:9; Isa.
 1:15).
 The reason for this is that sin cannot be in God’s presence.
 He “cannot look on wickedness.”
 (Hab.
 1:13).
 Have you confessed your sins and asked for God to guide you?

 2. Jesus Offers You Abundant Life in the Wilderness.
 Gen. 29:7-10.